These cards make the conversations you’ve been avoiding feel natural, safe, and actually productive.

 Research shows that teens who have regular meaningful conversations with their parents have better mental health, higher self-esteem, and stronger family relationships.

-65+ global experts in adolescent psychology, parent-teen communication, digital wellness, and child development spent over 100 hours collaborating to create these prompts.
+A panel of global experts in adolescent psychology, parent-teen communication, digital wellness, and child development spent over 100 hours collaborating to create these prompts.

 Then, an independent panel of experts spent another 20+ hours reviewing, refining, and approving every single question.